강의

 Upgrade your career and salary

 Do you want to become an MCU developer that companies are eager to hire?
 TRACE32 debugging skills are essential.
-By taking this course, you can quickly learn TRACE32 debugging methods that you can immediately apply in real-world work.
+By taking this course, you can quickly learn TRACE32 debugging methods that can be immediately applied in real-world work.
 You can start TRACE32 debugging practice (simulator mode) immediately upon enrollment.

 TRACE32